The example counselling session

 The attractions of gambling

 Whenever Zed spoke about racing, his voice lifted, and his face brightened.
 Some days at the track, he could do no wrong.
-His horses pulled ahead.
+His horses pulled ahead and won.
 People congratulated him, asked for tips, and bought him drinks.
 Strangers became companions; women noticed him.
 For a few hours, he was no longer a hotel worker living with his mother.
 He felt like a professional gambler — admired, competent, alive.

 Stealing and the court